• Financing by Venture Capital Firms (VC) is the leading source for injecting capital into startups, accounting for 29 percent of the deals.

 In 2023, African startups raised over $1.1 billion (Sh142 billion) in venture debt, doubling from the previous year, reflecting the growing demand for flexible financing options within Africa’s innovation-driven climate tech ecosystem.

-Other models that investors are using to finance local startups are impact investments, which accounted for 11 per cent of the deals, and corporate (10per cent).
+Other models that investors use to finance local startups are impact investments, which account for 11 percent of the deals, and corporate (10 percent).
 Governments, banks, and private equity are the least preferred methods of financing startups.

 “The future of African food tech and climate tech is set for substantial growth, driven by emerging technologies and innovation hubs across the continent.
 Innovation hubs like Silicon Cape in South Africa and iHub in Kenya are fostering entrepreneurial ecosystems that provide access to funding, mentorship, and collaborative networks,” the report adds.